Content Sharing FAQ

 Yes, you can share a folder you manage with anyone or any role in your Org.
 Keep in mind that when you share a folder, that person will have access to all items within that folder as well as any nested sub-folders.
 Try to limit sharing at the folder level and grant permissions to sub-folders or individual items.

 What if I shared a folder with someone with edit access but then gave them view access on a specific dashboard in that folder?
-What can they do to that dashboard?

 We also allow the most permissive set of permissions.
 In this case, the highest permission the user has on the dashboard is edit - so that’s how they can access it.